helium/longfi-platformio/platformio.md

 Start of the build output displaying configuration information.

 ![](assets/heltec-cubecell-htcc-ab0x-build-output_2.png)

 Tail end of build log showing Ram and Flash usage.
 There is also a Problems output view that may help when trying to resolve build issues.

 #### List of attached devices

-If, within the PlatformIO Home view, you select the "Devices" icon on the left, you will see listed any attached physical devices as well as their associated comm ports:
+If, within the "PIO Home" view, you select the "Devices" icon on the left, you will see listed any attached physical devices as well as their associated comm ports:

 ![](assets/heltec-cubecell-htcc-ab0x-devices.png)

 The list should reflect your target device.

 #### Uploading binary to target device
 Now that the code has built successfully, if a target device is attached to your computer the resulting binary can be uploaded to the target device.

 The method of uploading the binary to your device may vary depending on the target device.
 Information can be found within PlatformIO documentation here or within your target board vendors documentation set.
-We will attempt to include such information along with any sample project code we provided.
+We will attempt to include such information along with any sample project code we provided if the procedure is different from that described here.

 ```
 For instance our target, the Cubecell has a parculiar requirement: